Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Richtmyer-Meshkov instability

 Figure~\ref{fig:4} shows the initial flow field of RMI.
 The length and height of the two-dimension computation domain are 20 and 80, respectively.
 The computation domain is divided into $N_x \times N_y = 200 \times 800$ mesh-cells.
-Initially, a sinusoidal perturbation interface is located at $y = 3N_{y}/4$, with wavelength $\lambda = d$, where $d=20$ is equal to the length of computation domain.
+Initially, a sinusoidal perturbation interface is located at $y = 3N_{y}/4$, with wavelength $\lambda = d$, where $d=20$ is equal to the length of the computation domain.
 The amplitude is set to be ${y_0} = 0.1d$, which corresponds to a small perturbation case.
-The initial shock wave is located at $y = 7N_{y}/8$, with the physical quantities on the left and right sides of the shock wave connected by the Rankine–Hugoniot conditions.
+The initial shock wave is located at $y = 7N_{y}/8$, and the physical quantities on the left and right sides of the shock wave were connected by the Rankine–Hugoniot conditions.
 Thus, the shock wave and perturbed interface separate the domain into three regions as ${S_1}$, ${S_2}$, and ${S_3}$. ${S_1}$ is the area that has been compressed by the passed shock wave. ${S_2}$ is the region with high density and ${S_3}$ is the region with light density.
-Furthermore, the periodic boundary conditions are applied to the boundaries in $x$ direction, and the free inflow and solid boundary condition are applied to the boundaries at the top and bottom of $y$ direction, respectively.
+Furthermore, the periodic boundary conditions are applied to the boundaries in the $x$ direction, and the free inflow and solid boundary conditions are applied to the boundaries at the top and bottom of the $y$ direction, respectively.
+The initial hydrodynamic quantities are as follows,